mattburgess/webmencoder/README.md

 ## Reason For Existence

 FFmpeg is an incredibly useful tool for converting source media into other formats that are more space-efficient.
 As well as there being a large number of choices to make regarding the output media format, target quality/bit-rates, etc. target-device compatibility can further constrain what choices can be made.
-The end result of this is that the FFmpeg command line can become quite a complex beast, and having to construct that on a source by source basis can be both frustrating and error prone.
+The end result of this is that the FFmpeg command-line can become quite a complex beast, and having to construct that on a source by source basis can be both frustrating and error-prone.

-This tool automates the process of invoking FFmpeg with the correct command line options based on the input media and the opinions described below.
+This tool automates the process of invoking FFmpeg with the correct command-line options based on the input media and the opinions described below.

 ## Webmencoder's Opinions